-Think of backpacking Borneo, and the usual images of steamy tropical jungles, murky rivers to negotiate tip-toeing on your adidas kampung, beautiful and ancient forests (read about the majestic Danum Valley Conservation Area, our hiking experience at Tawau Hills Park and the Sungai Kapur Borneo River Safari), and wild adventures will come to mind.
+Think of backpacking Borneo, and the usual images of steamy tropical jungles, murky rivers to negotiate tip-toeing on your adidas kampung, beautiful and ancient forests (read about the majestic Danum Valley Conservation Area, our hiking experience at Tawau Hills Park and the Sungai Kapur Borneo River Safari), untamed Borneo beaches, and wild adventures will come to mind.
 For many, a trip to Borneo means looking for wildlife, and, in particular, orangutans: these majestic apes can indeed only be spotted in the wild in Borneo or the island of Sumatra in Indonesia.

 But what is the perfect Borneo orangutan tour?
 How to make sure that you can actually spot some, in the wild, without the need to visit an orangutan sanctuary in Borneo, and getting that real experience of an authentic orangutan encounter, without visiting any Orangutan sanctuary in Borneo?
 How to see orangutans even when you only have a short trip in Malaysia?